Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to score more than 58 points only two times this season.
+- Oregon has combined with its opponents to put up more than 58 points only twice this season.

-- Stanford and its opponents have combined to score more than 58 points in three of four games this season.
+- In 75% of Stanford's games this season (3/4), the teams combined to score more than Saturday's total of 58.

-- Saturday's over/under is 9.3 points lower than the two team's combined 67.3 points per game average.
+- The two teams combine to average 67.3 points per game, 9.3 more than the total in this contest.

-- These two squads combine to surrender 47 points per game, 11.0 fewer than this contest's over/under.
+- This contest's total is 11.0 points greater than the 47 these two squads combine to allow per game this season.

-- The average total in Ducks games this season is 59.8, 1.8 points above Saturday's over/under of 58.
+- Ducks games this season feature an average total of 59.8 points, a number 1.8 points higher than Saturday's over/under.

 - In 2021, games involving the Cardinal have averaged a total of 53.9 points, 4.1 fewer than this game's set over/under.